saeta-eth/node-cpal/PUBLISHING.md

 This will automatically trigger the GitHub Actions workflow, which will:

-- Build the native binaries for all platforms
+- Build the native binaries for all platforms and architectures
 - Package them together
 - Publish to npm